Fairytale (The Crown)

-"Fairytale" is the third episode of the fourth season of the Netflix historical television series The Crown.
-The fourth season in its entirety was released on 15 November 2020.
-"Fairytale" stars Olivia Colman, Tobias Menzies, Helena Bonham Carter, Josh O'Connor, Emma Corrin, Marion Bailey, Erin Doherty and Emerald Fennell.
-It was written by series creator and executive producer Peter Morgan, and directed by executive producer Benjamin Caron.
+"Fairytale" is the third episode of the fourth season of the historical drama television series The Crown.
+The 33rd episode overall, it was released on Netflix on 15 November 2020, alongside the rest of the season.
+"Fairytale" stars Olivia Colman, Tobias Menzies, Helena Bonham Carter, Josh O'Connor, Emma Corrin, Marion Bailey, Erin Doherty and Emerald Fennell, and was written by series creator and executive producer Peter Morgan, and directed by executive producer Benjamin Caron.

 Set in 1981, the episode depicts the engagement of Charles, Prince of Wales (O'Connor) to Lady Diana Spencer (Corrin), culminating in their wedding.
 Diana struggles to adapt to her new position, and it becomes clear that the match is unsuitable.

 "Fairytale" received critical acclaim, with particular praise given to its psychological exploration of Diana and Corrin's performance.

 Plot

 Under pressure from his family to find a suitable wife, Charles, Prince of Wales proposes to Lady Diana Spencer.
 Diana celebrates her engagement and, on the advice of the Buckingham Palace staff, immediately moves into the Palace.
 On her arrival, she irritates Princess Margaret and has difficulty following royal protocol.
 She is more warmly received by the press, though Charles is evasive when asked in a television interview if the couple is in love.
 Charles then departs on a foreign tour, leaving Diana alone.

 Diana is sternly tutored in the royal way of life by her grandmother, but is otherwise left to her own devices in the Palace.
 She is comforted by the wealth of supportive letters she receives from the public but is unable to arrange a meeting with Queen Elizabeth and develops bulimia.
 At lunch with Camilla Parker Bowles, a meeting encouraged by Charles, Diana is embarrassed over how little she knows about her fiancé in comparison to the other woman.
 She then discovers designs for a bracelet, apparently a gift from Charles to Camilla; she again attempts to contact Elizabeth, insisting the marriage cannot go ahead.

 On his return to the country, Charles first visits Camilla but claims to Diana that both this and the bracelet were intended to end their association.
 Concerned by what she saw at the wedding rehearsal, Margaret later speaks out against the marriage to Elizabeth and Prince Philip.
 Elizabeth speaks to Charles, insisting that his duty requires the marriage to go ahead and he will come to love Diana over time.
 While the public celebrates their union, Charles and Diana solemnly prepare for their wedding.